G-Research/yunikorn-history-server/developer/README.md

 ## Running Yunikorn and YHS

-- Start a K8S (`kind`) cluster, with Yunikorn.
-Change into the `yunikorn-history-server/developer` directory and run:
+- Start a K8S cluster, with Yunikorn.
+Change into the `yunikorn-history-server/developer` directory.
+It will use `kind` to deploy a K8S cluster on Docker, but if you prefer `minikube`, edit the `yk-deploy.sh` file, and change the `k8s_mgr` variable setting to `minikube`.

+Then run:
 ```sh
   $ ./yk-deploy.sh
 ```